Density of monochromatic infinite subgraphs II: Introduction

-Possibly the first such (implicitly) quantitative result is due to Rado~\cite{Rado1978} who proved that every $r$-edge-colured $K_{\N}$ contains $r$ vertex-disjoint monochromatic infinite paths which together cover all vertices.
-In particular, one of them must have upper density at least $1/r$ and hence $\Rd_r(P_\infty) \geq 1/r$, where $P_\infty$ is the (one-way) infinite path.
+Possibly the first such (implicitly) quantitative result is due to Rado~\cite{Rado1978} who proved that every $r$-coloring of $K_{\N}$ contains $r$ vertex-disjoint monochromatic infinite paths which together cover all of $\N$.
+In particular, one of the paths must have upper density at least $1/r$ and hence $\Rd_r(P_\infty) \geq 1/r$, where $P_\infty$ is the (one-way) infinite path.
 For two colors, this was improved by Erd\H{o}s and Galvin~\cite{EG} who proved that $2/3 \leq \Rd(P_\infty) \leq 8/9$.
 More recently, DeBiasio and McKenney~\cite{DM} improved the lower bound to $3/4$ and conjectured the correct value to be $8/9$.
 Progress towards this conjecture was made by Lo, Sanhueza-Matamala and Wang~\cite{LSW}, who raised the lower bound to $(9+\sqrt{17})/16\approx 0.82019$.
-Corsten, DeBiasio, Lamaison and Lang~\cite{CDLL} finally proved that $\Rd(P_\infty) = \rioflat\approx 0.87226$, thereby settling the problem for two colors.
+Corsten, DeBiasio, Lamaison, and Lang~\cite{CDLL} finally proved that $\Rd(P_\infty) = \rioflat\approx 0.87226$, thereby settling the problem for two colors.
 In this paper, we initiate a systematic study of Ramsey densities for other infinite graphs.
-An independent systematic study was undertaken by Lamaison \cite{Lamaison2020}, who fortunately focuses on a different aspect of the general problem (locally-finite graphs) and thus the two papers have very little overlap.
+An independent systematic study was undertaken by Lamaison \cite{Lamaison2020}, who fortunately focused on a different aspect of the general problem (locally-finite graphs) and thus the two papers have very little overlap.